Snowshoeing holiday in Finland

 Description of Snowshoeing holiday in Finland

 This snowshoeing holiday in Finland takes you into the remote wilderness of the Kainuu region, travelling in a small group, maximum thirteen people, with an expert local guide.
 With five full days of snowshoeing, we will travel through snow blanketed spruce and pine forests, over frozen lakes and along remote ridges with panoramic views.
-This really is a winter holiday Finnish style, staying in toasty warm wilderness cabins, following in the tracks of wolverine and wolves that still inhabit this wild taiga terrain close to the Russian border, having picnic lunches around a bonfire and watching dramatic nighttime skies turn into an explosion of stars.
+This really is a winter holiday Finnish-style, staying in toasty warm wilderness cabins, following in the tracks of the wolverines and wolves that still inhabit this wild taiga terrain, having picnic lunches around a bonfire and watching dramatic nighttime skies turn into an explosion of stars.

 Beginners are welcome, but a reasonable level of fitness is required as we will be snowshoeing for approximately six hours every day, with a few short ascents and descents.
 The best time to go snowshoeing in Finland is between mid January and the beginning of March, when the snow is soft and the landscape is beautifully bedecked.

 Check dates, prices & availability

 Reviewed on 11 Mar 2020 by Gabriela GalescuWonderful!....The snowshoeing experience was wonderful, in a most beautiful and serene landscape.
 Read full review